rusparrish/Visual-Thinking-Lens/LSI_Image_Quality_Tools/LSI_Image_Assessment_Tools/LSI_Lite_Image_Assessment_V1/README_LSI.md

 Image Quality Assessment and AI art evaluation

+This is built to study stability, not to crown winners.
+Balance (Δx): How far the visual center is from the geometric center Density (rᵥ): The ratio of empty space to filled space Detail (ρᵣ): The amount of edge energy and texture density in key areas.
+It helps distinguish delta in AI and human default.

 Diagnostic **telemetry** for images — not a taste meter.
 Use it to see **where** a picture holds or breaks under structural pressure.

 This tool is only a MVP, more indepth tool in development.